atom/atom/docs/your-first-package.md

       selection.insertText("\n#{asciiArt}\n")
 ```

-Select some text in an editor window and hit `ctrl-alt-a`. :tada: You're now an
+Select some text in an editor window and hit `ctrl-i`. :tada: You're now an
 ASCII art professional!

 ## Further reading